visavi/librator/readme.md

  * Reading text files
  * A breakdown of the text on page
+ * Splits text based on the number of lines, number of words and characters to choose from
  * Beautiful displays pages, with the ability to jump to the last and first page
+ * Automatic output of the header text from the first row
+ * The output of the current page

 ### Example of use